damianmonelle/APG/README.md

 - `tests/test_app.py`: Added new test cases for the application script.

 **Summary:**
-Added new resources, utility functions, application script, and test cases to enhance the user experience.
+New resources, utility functions, application script, and test cases have been added to enhance the user experience.

 ### Update: December 4, 2024 - 02:48:56